pgpostit/hangman/README.md

 # Hangman
- A simple game of hangman using only Python's internal libraries.
+ A simple hangman game using only Python's internal libraries.
 In the next update it will support word classes and hints.

 ## Installation
 This program just requires Python 3.